innovation-lab-prague/booking/README.md

 # Innovation Lab Booking list

-Create Your first booking in 3 simple steps:
+Create Your first booking in 4 simple steps:
+  1. Login to GitHub with your UserId
-  1. Open ```labRequests.js```
+  2. Open ```labRequests.js```
-  2. Add line according to Your needs
+  3. Add line according to Your needs
-  3. Create Pull request
+  4. Create Pull request

 You can choose from three areas:
  - A-ROUNDTABLE - The round table meeting area with 8 seats, Sharp SmartScreen 60'